auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 obfuscation attack would then require Homomorphic Encryption to be truly secure.
-This provides effective domain separation, so argon2 alone should be sufficient to protect a professional password cracker from illicitly commingled hashes, as it would be unethical to knowingly run a password cracker that incorporate Homomorphic Encryption.
+This provides effective domain separation, so argon2 alone should be sufficient to protect a professional password cracker from illicitly commingled hashes, as it would be unethical to knowingly run a password cracker that incorporates homomorphic encryption.

 However, a argon2-based suffixed salts are not particularly secure in the sense of Adversarial Literate Programming.
 This is because in more adversarial